HAMPTON GUITAR SCHOOL

 H.G.S?

 While school-based lessons are convenient, they often come with hidden drawbacks.
 Between travel time, tuning, and classroom transitions, a 20-minute slot can quickly shrink to just 10 minutes of actual playing.
 At H.G.S. my after-school private lessons ensure 100% of the time is focused on the music.
 No distractions, no missed academic classes—just dedicated, high-quality instruction in an environment built for progress.
+Lesson notes are sent out weekly to keep parents in the loop on what's been covered and needs practising.

 Hampton Guitar School is Unique!